-Icons Functions Instant Play Plays back the video recorded in the last 10 seconds, 30 seconds, 1 minute, or 5 minutes.
+Functions Icons Functions Instant Play Plays back the video recorded in the last 10 seconds, 30 seconds, 1 minute, or 5 minutes.
 Snapshot 🔯 Captures a snapshot of the current live view.
-Tools 🔏 Includes the following options: Monitor: Starts monitoring the camera.
+Tools 🔀 Includes the following options: Monitor: Starts monitoring the camera.
 Talk Back Toggle: Talks to the surveillance site from the PC.
 Only one camera can be enabled at a time.
 Properties: Show Caption: Shows camera name on live view using the specified font size. - Keep Image Ratio: Locks aspect ratio of the camera image.
 Close: Removes the camera from the layout grid.
 The following options are available when related function is enabled: Set to Wave Out: Enables live view audio.
-(See [Audio Setting] in Section 2.3) PTZ Control: Enables PTZ functions.
-(See Section 3.5) Zoom Switches the live view to full screen.
+(See [Audio Setting] in Section 3.2) PTZ Control: Enables PTZ functions.
+(See Section 4.4) Add to bookmark: Bookmarks a scene to watch later in ViewLog.
+This function is only available when the channel is recording.
+Zoom Switches the live view to full screen.
 If there is a designated Zoom window, clicking the Zoom button will replace the live view in the zoom window instead.